SaltiestSyrup/ArchipelagoRW/worlds/rain_world/docs/setup_en.md

 Install the Randomizer mod by doing one of the following:
 - Download [from the Steam Workshop](https://steamcommunity.com/sharedfiles/filedetails/?id=3323349183).
+  1. By default, Steam will keep this updated to the most recent available version.
 - Download from GitHub.
   1. Download a release [from GitHub](https://github.com/SaltiestSyrup/RWRandomizer/releases).
      If you downloaded a specific release of the APWorld,